yorlenybarbieri/acklenavenue.github.io/_posts/2014-06-04-4-how-to-keep-bugs-from-eating-your-budget.md

 ---
 layout: post
-title:  Custom Software Development: How to Keep Bugs From Eating Your Budget
+title:  Custom Software Development&#58; How to Keep Bugs From Eating Your Budget
 date:   2014-06-04
 categories: agile
 author: Byron Sommardahl